 Imbalance of Hormone – Hormone imbalance due to menopause or low estrogen levels may require the prescribed use of corticosteroids.
 However, their use is known to cause disorders which often lead to poor bone health and dental issues.

 High caffeine intake – Your high intake of caffeine can lead to immune dysfunctions.
 Thus increasing your likelihood of bone disease and dental problems.

 There are several ways you can help prevent osteoporosis.
 You should take special care of your diet.

 A high-calcium diet is essential in order to prevent osteoporosis and oral health issues.
 Taking supplements is not sufficient as it does not provide your body with enough nutrients that can come from calcium-rich foods.

-Green veggies such as kale and broccoli have fortified calcium, as well as dairy products such as plain yoghurt and milk.
+Green veggies such as kale leaves and broccoli have fortified calcium, as well as dairy products such as plain yogurt and milk.
 If you rely on supplements over time, you might experience side effects.
 These could be indigestion, constipation and increased risk of kidney stones.

 Make sure you are getting enough vitamin D. It also helps to decrease your caffeine and alcohol intake and quit smoking.

 If you are facing oral health issues due to osteoporosis, discuss them with your doctor today in order to keep up your overall health.